geekho-me/geekho.me/_posts/2025-10-30-tp-link-pg2400p-reboot-script.md

 TPLINK.GENERAL.LOGIN_PASSWORD=f78e7ab810633ab3a6bbaa49d7d6d5eb
 ```

-On successful authentication the adapter will respond back with a `TOKEN` parameter which is the security token for the session; make a note of this as it will be used in follow up requests.
-The `ERROR-000` means success:
+On success the adapter responds with a `TOKEN` parameter containing the session token; note this as it's needed in subsequent requests. `ERROR=000` indicates success:

 ```
 HTTP/1.1 200 OK